agimus/agimus-vision/README.md

 * **/positionNode**: Name of the TF node corresponding to the box position (default: box).
 * **/positionParentNode**: Name of its parent node in the TF tree (default: rgbd\_rbg\_optical\_frame).wn

+### Generate DAE from AprilTag png files

+Run the command blender-2.78 --background --python scripts/april-tag-to-dae.py -- -h to get some help on how to do this.